 'A great presentation by the speaker who presented a sometimes-difficult subject in a relaxed and interesting way.
 Her talk was informative and engaging.
 Thank you.'

-If you have any questions about our talks, or would like further information before making a booking, please email our Public Health and Wellbeing Team.
+If you have any questions about our talks or would like further information before making a booking, please email our public health, inclusion and awareness team.

 I like to think that I am educating people and helping individuals take responsibility for themselves, rather than relying on routine breast screening.
 It’s also a good chance to remind people of how they can reduce their risk of developing cancer.